Hablamos Español Insurance Companies We Work With

 What we see most often

-New carriers focus on getting the authority and treat insurance as a box to check.
-The insurance and the filing are what activate the authority, and how you start shapes years of pricing.
+New carriers usually focus on getting the authority and treat insurance as a box to check.
+In practice the insurance and the FMCSA filing are what activate the authority, so they are part of getting active, not a separate errand.

 A real example